Normal generators for mapping class groups: Further questions

 \subsection{Minimal translation lengths and normal generation}

 As shown by Gadre and Tsai \cite{GT_minimal} \eqref{eqn.asymp}, the following asymptote holds for minimal asymptotic translation lengths on curve graphs:

-In this regard, one can also ask a weaker version of Question \ref{ques.ng2} focusing on pseudo-Anosov mapping classes whose asymptotic translation lengths on curve graphs are minimal in the mapping class group.
+Hence, as a first step towards Question \ref{ques.ng2}, one can also ask the following weaker version focusing on pseudo-Anosov mapping classes whose asymptotic translation lengths on curve graphs are minimal in the mapping class group.

 \begin{question} Given $g \ge 2$, if $f \in \Mod(S_g)$ satisfies $\ell_{\C}(f) = L_{\C}(g)$, then is $f$ a normal generator?
 Or, is this true for all large enough $g$? \end{question}